Musicians Who Have Died in Plane Crashes

 Michael Ochs Archives/Getty Images

 Country music icon Patsy Cline was only 30 years old when she died in a plane crash.
 She was on her way home to Nashville after performing in Kansas City.
-They experienced some bad weather and despite making a few stops, the plane ultimately succumbed to the elements and crashed about 75 miles west of Nashville.
+They experienced some bad weather, and, despite making a few stops, the plane ultimately succumbed to the elements and crashed about 75 miles west of Nashville.
 Cline, her manager Ramsey “Randy” Dorris Hughes, and musicians Harold Franklin “Hankshaw” Hawkins and Lloyd Estel “Cowboy” Copas all died.

 Jim Reeves – July 31, 1964